A ‘Supersonic Tic Tac’ UFO Bedeviled A U.S. Aircraft Carrier For Five Days In 2004, Pentagon Reports

 — ABC News (@ABC) March 12, 2018

-Meanwhile, the Pentagon revealed back in December 2017 that the military had been maintaining a secret program — the Advanced Aerospace Threat Identification Program — which looked into encounters between UFOs and the military.
+Meanwhile, the Pentagon revealed back in December, 2017, that the military had been maintaining a secret program — the Advanced Aerospace Threat Identification Program — which looked into encounters between UFOs and the military, as the New York Times has reported.